reidrankin/atomic-avahi/README.md

 Notes:

-* You'll need to run the build from a SPC containing git, or download and build from a tarball.
 * Modification of `avahi-daemon.conf` in the image may be necessary to fit your environment.
   - e.g. update `allow-interfaces` for the Atomic Host network interfaces